Red Teaming

 Nmap

-Discovers valid usernames by brute force querying likely usernames against a Kerberos service. krb5-enum-users.realm, this argument is required as it supplies the script with the Kerberos REALM against which to guess the user names.
+Additionally, this method discovers valid usernames by brute-force querying likely usernames against a Kerberos service.
+The krb5-enum-users.realm argument is essential because it provides the script with the Kerberos REALM required to guess the usernames effectively.

 nmap -p 88 --script krb5-enum-users --script-args krb5-enum-users.realm='ignite.local',userdb=/root/user.txt 192.168.1.105

-Similarly, nmap uses the same approach for enumerating Kerberos username.
+Similarly, nmap uses the same approach for enumerating Kerberos usernames.

 Rubeus

-Rubeus is a C# toolset for raw Kerberos interaction and abuses.
-It is heavily adapted from Benjamin Delpy’s Kekeo project (CC BY-NC-SA 4.0 license) and Vincent LE TOUX’s MakeMeEnterpriseAdmin project (GPL v3.0 license).
+Kerberos Brute Force Attack can be executed using Rubeus, a C# toolset for raw Kerberos interaction and abuses.
+This toolset draws heavily from Benjamin Delpy’s Kekeo project (licensed under CC BY-NC-SA 4.0) and Vincent LE TOUX’s MakeMeEnterpriseAdmin project (licensed under GPL v3.0).
 Full credit goes to Benjamin and Vincent for working out the hard components of weaponization.

 You can download it from here: https://github.com/r3motecontrol/Ghostpack-CompiledBinaries